stokeafire/odin-recipes/README.md

 # odin-recipes
-I will be making a basic reccipe website.
+I will be making a basic recipe website.
 It should test my basic knowledge of html.